- o you wake up with a sharp pain in your heel, arch or foot?

-Foot, arch or heel pain isn’t something that disappears overnight (which is probably why you’re reading this).
+Foot, arch or heel pain isn’t something that disappears overnight – which may be why you’re reading this!
 You may be waking up with one of the most common causes of foot and heel pain in adults – plantar fasciitis.

 Making a diagnosis isn’t as simple as googling your symptoms.
 Your foot is made up of many small bones, muscle ligaments, tendons and other body tissue.
 This means conditions affecting the foot can be difficult to pinpoint and diagnose without professional help.
 More than that, each condition has different severities.
 In plantar fasciitis, you may have mild damage to the plantar fascia with mild painful symptoms, severe plantar fasciitis, a tear through the plantar fascia, or the fascia may even rupture.
 Each level of severity requires precise care to match the symptoms, as when left untreated or not cared for effectively, the injury can quickly progress and worsen.

-Diagnosing this condition must be done with the help of a Podiatrist.
+Diagnosing the cause of your foot pain accurately is done with the help of a Podiatrist.

-When you visit your local My FootDr team, our Podiatrists will take a detailed history, perform a physical assessment, use video walking analysis and take a 3D foot scan to find out what’s causing your sore feet – and preventing them from healing.
+When you visit your local My FootDr team, our Podiatrists will take a detailed history, perform a physical assessment, use video walking analysis, and take a 3D foot scan to find out what’s causing your sore feet – and preventing them from healing.

-Once the cause is identified, the Podiatrist will develop a treatment plan just for you.
-It might be as simple as them recommending a change in your footwear or some simple exercises.
+Once the cause is identified, we’ll develop a treatment plan just for you.
+It might be your footwear that is causing the biggest problem – or you may need some simple stretching and strengthening exercises.